zkemail/.github/profile/README.md

 2) Interface with the ZK proving protocol via sending emails, via built-in SMTP and IMAP servers that can authenticate with any gmail account

 ## Other public goods

-We have produced serveral OSS public goods.
+We have produced several OSS public goods.
 We would like to publish them on NPM and Cargo soon, but till then you can directly refer to these repos.

 - **Halo2 Benchmarking**: We have open sourced a [halo2 wasm benchmarking repo](https://github.com/Divide-By-0/halo2-secp) that runs any halo2 wasm code in the browser on 100 instances in parallel for any browser on any operating system (mobile or desktop), and spits out the mean running time and variance -- we intend to publish this as an easy to use Cargo and NPM package soon for others to use.
 - **Halo2 Optimizations**: We have various halo2 circuits to split verifiers, divide circuits for faster parallel client side proving, and many others.